fluid-project/personal-data-server/src/edgeProxy/README.md

 * Open `http://localhost:3000/` in a browser to access Personal Data Server.

-Note: Edge Proxy runs on "127.0.0.1" and Personal Data Server runs on "localhost", or vice versa.
+Note: Edge Proxy should be run on "127.0.0.1" and Personal Data Server should be run on "localhost", or vice versa.
 They should not both running on the same domain as "127.0.0.1" or "localhost".
-This is to workaround the issue that the cookie value can be cross posted when they are on the same domain regardless they are running on different ports.
+This will allow for a valid demonstration of transmitting the session cookie value between the different domains that the Personal Data Server and the Edge Proxy would ordinarily be hosted from.

 **Demonstrate:** follow instructions on the Edge Proxy page to demonstrate